Relintai/pandemonium_engine_docs/tutorials/3d/csg_tools.md

 users to create simple versions of most common shapes by combining primitives.
 Interior environments can be created by using inverted primitives.

+Note:
-.. note:: The CSG nodes in Godot are mainly intended for prototyping.
+ The CSG nodes in Godot are mainly intended for prototyping.
 There is
           no built-in support for UV mapping or editing 3D polygons (though extruded 2D polygons can be used with the CSGPolygon node).